JasLaras/passagemath-workspace/README.md

 ## Overview

-This repository is my workspace for working in a mathematics research lab focused on **optimization, linear programming (LP), mixed-integer programming (MIP), and combinatorial algorithms**.
+This repository is my workspace for an undergraduate mathematics research project focused on **optimization, linear programming (LP), mixed-integer programming (MIP), and combinatorial algorithms**.
+The experiments support an accompanying undergraduate thesis completed through the UC Davis Math Lab in polyhedral geometry and optimization with Professor Matthias K¨oppe

-The project combines:

-* Running **independent experiments** on optimization vs. graph/algorithmic methods
-* Developing material for a **research thesis (20–30 pages)**
+The project compares classical shortest-path algorithms with a linear programming formulation of the shortest-path problem.

+The primary methods studied are:

+* Dijkstra's algorithm
+* Bellman-Ford algorithm
+* A shortest-path linear programming formulation implemented with PassageMath

+The LP formulation is evaluated using three optimization backends:
+* HiGHS
+* GLPK
+* CVXPY

 ---